Frischling History, Family Crest & Coats of Arms

 Early Origins of the Frischling family

 The surname Frischling was first found in Saxony, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century on the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Frischling family
+Early History of the Frischling family

 This web page shows only a small excerpt of our Frischling research.
 Another 148 words (11 lines of text) covering the years 1775, 1730, 1742, 1665, 1547, 1590, 1629 and 1701 are included under the topic Early Frischling History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Frisch, Frische, Fritsch, Fritsche, Fritschl, Frischi (Switzerland) and many more.

 Early Notables of the Frischling family (pre 1700)